 Your child isn’t alone.
 According to the Asthma and Allergy Foundation of America, 5.6 million children in the United States have food allergies.

 Currently, there is no known cure for food allergies.
 However, there are effective ways to prevent food allergy injuries and deaths.
-When your child’s daycare provider fails to take certain precautions to prevent an allergic reaction or respond to a food allergy emergency, they may be found negligent.
+When your child’s daycare provider fails to take certain precautions to prevent an allergic reaction at daycare or respond to a food allergy emergency, they may be found negligent.

 Daycare providers have a duty to provide reasonable care for every child in attendance.
 This duty of care includes taking steps to avoid allergic reactions and responding promptly to allergic reactions when they occur.